deploring/COS80007-Assignment-1/readme.txt

 7. Use Graphics2D API as far as possible.

-Estimated marks:   / 10
+Estimated marks:  8 / 10

-Reasoning:
+Reasoning: Graphics2D is an outdated, primitive API which we believe should be reserved for Applets and other low-level learning.
+We believe we have made as much practical use of it as possible, through the means of ImageQuestions, as well as drawing the graphs in the overall results.

 -------------------------------------------------------------------------

 8. Include reasonable documentation according to the Javadoc standards.

-Estimated marks:   / 10
+Estimated marks:  9 / 10

-Reasoning:
+Reasoning: Every single class and method are meaningfully documented.
+We have attempted to follow the structure of Javadoc as much as possible but still feel it is lacking in some minor areas, such as HTML formatting.

 -------------------------------------------------------------------------

-9. Implement Terms and Condition entry screen before receiving the temporary PIN, and  an “About” dialog activated from the menu.
+9. Implement Terms and Condition entry screen before receiving the temporary PIN, and  an ï¿½Aboutï¿½ dialog activated from the menu.

 Estimated marks:  10 / 10